PeterCamilleri/CX16/vm/sweet_16.md

 ## References:

-* The Apple-II, discusses the computer with a brief discussion of Sweet-16 in [**May 1977 Byte**](https://archive.org/download/byte-magazine-1977-05/1977_05_BYTE_02-05_Interfacing.pdf).
+* The Apple-II: A tour of the computer with a brief discussion of Sweet-16 in [**May 1977 Byte**](https://archive.org/download/byte-magazine-1977-05/1977_05_BYTE_02-05_Interfacing.pdf).
 * A follow on article with a much more in-depth look at the Sweet-16 was in [**November 1977 Byte**](https://archive.org/download/byte-magazine-1977-11/1977_11_BYTE_02-11_Memory_Mapped_IO.pdf).
 * The origin of the machine readable code, plus a great deal of useful information about the Sweet-16 is found at 6502.org page [**Porting Sweet 16**](http://www.6502.org/source/interpreters/sweet16.htm).
-* Further information is also available from the article in [**Wikipedia**](https://en.wikipedia.org/wiki/SWEET16).
+* Further information is also available from this article in [**Wikipedia**](https://en.wikipedia.org/wiki/SWEET16).